ggayliye/air_sensor_research/README.md

 - Met with the professor, discussed about the project.
 - Met with the team
-- Met with the team leader about the project and logistics of working in the peoject.
+- Met with the team leader Corinne Garcia about the project and logistics of working in the peoject.
 - Participated in the team socializing activity.

 <ins>Week2 Notes:</ins> <br>

-- On Wed Sep 3rd, 2024: Started reading the topic related PhD student thesis
+- On Wed Sep 3rd, 2024: Started reading the topic related the PhD student, Matthieu Couriol's, thesis/dissertation
-- On Thu Sep 4th, 2024: Met with the scientist who leads the project
+- On Thu Sep 4th, 2024: Met with the scientist Raven who leads the project